-NHS Improvement is the regulator that replaced Monitor who was previously the independent regulator, as provided by Section 61 of the 2012 Act.
+NHS Improvement is the regulator that replaced Monitor who was previously the independent regulator-, as provided by Section 61 of the 2012 Act.

-Terms of Authorisation are the terms of authorisation issued by NHS Improvement to give an organisation Foundation Trust status
+Terms of Authorisation are the terms of authorisation issued by NHS Improvement

 Voluntary organisation is a body, other than a public or local authority, the activities of which are not carried on for profit.